vijaynarayanan-it/blog/content/posts/kubernetes/03 Expose Your Application Securely To Internet.md

 sudo cloudflared tunnel login
 ```

-Don't worry, if you see login url in the server terminal, just copy it and paste it in your personal browser.
+Don't worry, if you see a login url in the server terminal, just copy it and paste it in your personal browser.
 After logging in, you will see a success message in the server terminal.

 ---